-All our slimes use one of our four basic slime recipes, so once you have those down, the themes you can create are endless.
-Your own imagination is all you need.
 We really love seasons and holidays, so you will find that we are always making fun versions of our favorite basic slime recipes to go along with the current season or holiday.

 - Saline Solution Slime Recipe

-- Borax Powder Slime Recipe
+- Borax Slime Recipe

 - Liquid Starch Slime Recipe

-- 2 Ingredient Slime Recipe
+- Fluffy Slime Recipe

-We always like to include a bit of homemade slime science around here.
-Slime really does make for an excellent chemistry demonstration and kids love it too!
+We always like to include a bit of homemade slime science around here!
+Slime is an excellent chemistry demonstration and kids love it too!
 Mixtures, substances, polymers, cross-linking, states of matter, elasticity, and viscosity are just a few of the science concepts that can be explored with homemade slime!

-What’s the science behind the slime?
+What’s slime science all about?
 The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl acetate) glue and forms this cool stretchy substance.
 This is called cross-linking!

 The glue is a polymer and is made up of long, repeating, and identical strands or molecules.
 These molecules with flow past one another keeping the glue in a liquid state.
 Until…

-When you add the borate ions to the mixture, it starts to connect these long strands together.
-They begin to tangle and mix until the substance is less like the liquid you started with and thicker and rubberier like slime!
+You add the borate ions to the mixture, and it then starts to connect these long strands together.
+They begin to tangle and mix until the substance is less like the liquid you started with and thicker and rubbery like slime!
 Slime is a polymer.

 Picture the difference between wet spaghetti and leftover spaghetti the next day.
 As the slime forms, the tangled molecule strands are much like the clump of spaghetti!